 What is a Credit Score?

 Your credit score is a 3 digit number that represents your creditworthiness to lenders.
 The higher the number, the more creditworthy you are.
 This score is derived from all of the data that’s in your credit report.
 Feed the data into the scoring model and the model spits out a number.
 Simple, right?
 One 3-digit number, right?
 Well, not exactly.

 Why are there so many different scores?

 It starts with the fact that the data input into the scoring model can come three different sources: Equifax, Experian, or TransUnion.
-Each credit bureau may have slightly different data, so the score that is based on your Equifax report will be different from the score that’s based on your TransUnion report–different inputs lead to different results.
+Each of these credit bureaus may have slightly different data, so the score that is based on your Equifax report can be different from the score that’s based on your TransUnion report–different inputs lead to different results.

 Lets complicate it even further.
-There are also a few different scoring models.
-Plugging the same data–lets say your Experian report–into different models will lead to different scores.
+There are also many different scoring models.
+Plugging the same data–lets say data from your Experian report–into different models will lead to different scores.
 Most models generate scores on a scale of 300-850, but not all of them.
 The FICO Bankcard model reports scores on a scale of 250-900.
 Arrgh!

 Making sense of it all